HenriHyttinen/Ai-assistant/SETUP.md

 **Database errors:**
 - Delete `dev.db` and run `python init_db.py` again
-- Check if Alembic migrations are up to date: `alembic upgrade head`
+- If you get SQLite syntax errors with `alembic upgrade head`, you can skip this step
+- The `init_db.py` script creates all necessary tables directly

 **Email not working:**
 - Check your email configuration in `.env`